 Your Cockapoo Wants Something

-When your cockapoo wants something, he does what’s affectionately called a “demand bark.”
+When your dog wants something, he does what’s affectionately called a “demand bark.”
 It could be because he wants his long overdue walk or his dinner.
 You’ll be able to recognise this bark not only by its sound but also when it happens.

 It’s usually one bark or a few in succession.
 There are quite a few pauses in between, and you’ll notice that he’s looking at you or the thing he wants.
 Pay attention to the body language exhibited by the dog also, as you will recognise little movements, nuances and more that are akin to human expressions, and these can say a lot about what your dog wants.

 In the case of the barking routine mentioned above, it is best, according to animal behaviourists to either ignore it or get up and walk away.
 This is because giving in to your dog (immediately) reinforces the behaviour and will encourage him to demand bark more.

-If, on the other hand, you realise it is supper or walk time, then do what he’s “asking” after the second bark.
+This is when you realise it is supper or walk time, then do what he’s “asking” after the second bark.
 Let him ask, and then give him the reward.
-This way you won’t have a pushy pooch in the house.
+This way you won’t have a pushy doggy in the house.

 Your Cockapoo is Alarmed

-An “alarm bark” is in response to something that’s startled your cockapoo, like a knock at the door, or the doorbell ringing.
+An “alarm bark” is in response to something that’s startled your dog , like a knock at the door, or the doorbell ringing.
 If you’re looking to stop this type of barking, it’s best to divert your cockapoo’s attention with a toy or a quick walk outside.
 A tasty treat can also help in this instance, and it will soon become the norm that the dog, when startled, understands that all is well.